dynexcoin/DynexSDK/README.md

 The D-Wave quantum computer has been widely studied as a discrete optimization engine that accepts any problem formulated as quadratic unconstrained binary optimization (QUBO).
 In 2008, Google and D-Wave published a paper, [Training a Binary Classifier with the Quantum Adiabatic Algorithm](https://arxiv.org/pdf/0811.0416.pdf), which describes how the Qboost ensemble method makes binary classification amenable to quantum computing: the problem is formulated as a thresholded linear superposition of a set of weak classifiers and the D-Wave quantum computer is used to optimize the weights in a learning process that strives to minimize the training error and number of weak classifiers

 The [Dynex QBoost Implementation](https://github.com/dynexcoin/DynexSDK/tree/main/dynex_qboost) provides a QBoost algorithm plugin to use the Dynex Neuromorphic Platform.

-We are working on finalizing the DynexSDK.
-Come back to check on updates.

 ## DIMOD: A Shared API for QUBO/ISING Samplers
 Dimod is a shared API for samplers.
 It provides classes for quadratic models—such as the binary quadratic model (BQM) class that contains Ising and QUBO models used by samplers such as the Dynex Neuromorphic Platform or the D-Wave system—and higher-order (non-quadratic) models, reference examples of samplers and composed samplers and abstract base classes for constructing new samplers and composed samplers: